Mariners shut down by Dylan Bundy as Angels chase Taijuan Walker early in series-ending loss

 The veteran right-hander continued the restoration of a pitching career that has never come to close to reach its full potential with a complete game performance, leading the Angels to an easy 6-1 victory in the finale of the three-game series, Thursday afternoon at T-Mobile Park.

+“Not what we were looking for today,” manager Scott Servais said.
+“We’ve been in competitive in these games, but this got away from us late cause we really couldn’t get anything going offensively.”

 Bundy improved to 2-1 on the season, allowing one run on four hits with no walks and 10 strikeouts over the nine innings.
+He is just the second to throw a nine-inning complete game this season, and the first Angels pitcher to do it on the road since Jered Weaver on June 19, 2016 at Oakland.

 The Mariners’ lone run came in the fourth inning, when Bundy left a change-up over the middle and Daniel Vogelbach hammered it into the right-field seats.

+“It always feels good to get a home run,” Vogelbach said.
+“It’s my job, hit homers and get on base.”

 Otherwise, the Mariners were either hitting weak ground balls or striking out on Bundy’s assortment of off-speed pitches, which he was willing to throw in any count.
+Per MLB Statcast data available on Baseball Savant, of his 107 pitches thrown, Bundy only threw his fastball, which topped out at 91.8 mph and average 89.8 mph, 39 times in the game.
+It did generate 12 called striks and seven whiffs.
+He used his offspeed pitchers more, throwing 25 sliders, 25 changeups and 15 curveballs.
+Seattle hitters never once swung at the loop curveball and Bundy got 10 called strikes on the pitch.

+“I give Bundy credit,” Servais said.
+“He got the off speed pitches working for him with the changeup the curveball and we had a hard time making adjustments.”

+The Mariners had just four balls put into play with an exit velocity of 95 mph or higher, which constitutes a “hard hit” ball.

 Conversely, the Mariners got an abbreviated start from Taijuan Walker.